 Many people ask us “How do I know when I should get my tires rotated and balanced?”

-The interval for tire rotation could depend on a recommendation from either the tire manufacturer or the auto maker.
+The time between tire rotations could depend on a recommendation from either the tire manufacturer or the auto maker.
 The interval is typically around 5,000 miles but could range from 3,000 to 8,000 miles.
-The background question is why do tires need to be rotated?
+The real question is why do tires need to be rotated?

-Motorists should have their wheels balanced if they detect a vibration or uneven wear.
+You should have your wheels balanced if you detect a vibration or uneven wear.
 A wheel balance check every other tire rotation is a good idea to stay on top of your wheel’s condition.
 Since tires cost so much, it’s a great idea to do everything you can to make them last as long as possible.
-Proper tire inflation, regular tire rotation and wheel balancing are important keys to long tire life.
-The team at J’s Auto Service in Hatfield can check your tires for signs of uneven wear and diagnose and correct any problems before they go too far.
+Proper inflation, regular rotation and wheel balancing are important keys to long tire life.
+The team at J’s Auto Service in Hatfield can check your tires for signs of uneven wear, diagnose and correct any problems before they go too far.

-The winter of 2013/14 has been very hard on not only our snow shovels and aching backs, but it has caused a tremendous amount of potholes.
+Winter can be very hard on not only our snow shovels and aching backs, but it can cause a tremendous amount of potholes.
 Collisions with potholes can damage your vehicle’s tires and wheels and can cause possible undetected damage to the steering and suspension parts.
 A complete review of all these areas is inexpensive and worth the confidence that your family vehicle is in good, safe condition.